 Applications are due March 1st each year.

 For more information on the Master's degree in Psychological Research, visit Psychological Research MS.

-An undergraduate degree in Psychology affords many opportunities for careers and further study at the graduate level because the knowledge and skills learned through the major (e.g. critical thinking, human behavior) are important to many disciplines.
+An undergraduate degree in psychology affords many opportunities for careers and further study at the graduate level because the knowledge and skills learned through the major (e.g. critical thinking, human behavior) are important to many disciplines.
 Psychology majors are often employed in management positions, real estate, sales, marketing, social services, and labor relations.
 Many psychology majors also go on to graduate study in psychology or other fields, including law, medicine, and business school.

-Temple Psychology students are informed of career options and advised to begin to make career decision through a formal course called Careers in Psychology (PSY 1002).
+Psychology students at Temple are informed of career options and advised to begin to make career decision through a formal course called Careers in Psychology (PSY 1002).
 This course is designed to encourage students to begin to prepare for their career early during their undergraduate training so that they may maximally benefit from their undergraduate education.

 Policies Regarding Curricular Overlaps